 Our legal insights have been featured in the Globe and Mail, as well as Lawyers Weekly.

-Many divorce and separation periods are emotional and children are often caught in the middle of two parents, both of whom claim to be acting in a child’s best interest.
-A parent might take steps to cloud a child’s opinion of the other parent, to swing custody in their favour.
-Ontario’s laws do their best to protect against young people having to make a decision like that based on emotion or whim.
+During divorce, children can too often be caught in the middle of two parents, both of whom claim to be the better parent.
+One parent might take steps to cloud a child’s opinion of the other parent, to swing custody in their favour.
+Ontario’s laws do their best to protect against young people from being unfairly influenced.

 It’s important to understand the child’s preference is not the only consideration in deciding where a child will live.
 The judge will also take into account the stability of each parent’s home, who the child has been living with during the separation, and how willing the parents are to act in their child’s best interests.

 If you’re going through a divorce, speak to a family law professional to get the help you need to negotiate the best possible living and custody arrangements for your children.
 During this stressful time you want to ensure your children feel loved and secure.